Annual canvass 2022

 What happens if I don't respond to my annual canvass communication?

-We are legally obliged to keep chasing you with reminders, followed eventually by a personal visit, which we are very keen to avoid, particularly because of coronavirus.
+We are legally obliged to keep chasing you with reminders, followed eventually by a personal visit, which we are very keen to avoid.

 There are people listed on the canvass communication that don't live here, what do I do?

 If anyone listed on the form is not living at your address, their name/s should be clearly crossed through on the form or you can remove their name using the web response.